ambareeshsrja16/docker-hive/README.md

      docker-compose -f docker-compose-https.yml up -d

 Profiles can be used as previously.
-Three users : dev, test, testadmin are available, and passwords are same as usernames.
+Three users : `dev`, `test`, `testadmin` are available, and passwords are same as usernames.

 TODO:
-Data ingestions
+* Data ingestions
-Password creation via script
+* Password creation via script

 Forked off [docker-hive](https://github.com/big-data-europe/docker-hive)